nauam/Courses/docs/manual/document-format-reference/resource-yaml-v13.md

 # NAME

-resource-yaml-v13 - describes the QW Control resource model document Yaml format
+resource-yaml-v13 - describes the Rundeck resource model document Yaml format

-The `resource` YAML document declares a resource model used by a QW Control Project to define the set of Nodes that are available.
+The `resource` YAML document declares a resource model used by a Rundeck Project to define the set of Nodes that are available.

 See <http://yaml.org> for more information about YAML.